Utility Warehouse Broadband Review (Updated June 2026)

 -

-Help to Switch: UW says it will cover up to £400 in early termination fees when you move across on a qualifying 3 or 4+ service bundle.
-Terms and claim windows apply, so definitely link to the live help page rather than freezing the detail in copy forever.
+Help to Switch: UW says it can contribute up to £400 towards early termination fees when you move qualifying services across.
+Terms, eligibility and claim windows apply, so check the live UW help page before relying on it.

 The Trade-Offs